Boat Safe is a community supported site. We may earn commission from links on this page, but we have confidence in all recommended products.

 As we mentioned above, there’s no skill level of sailor out there who would find a little extra knowledge not useful!
 These books can provide some great sailing knowledge for both beginners and experts, helping you become more competent on the water.

-This sailing guidebook from Steve Sleight is considered essential reading among many beginner sailors, covering just about everything you need to know to begin your own journey into learning how to sail.
+This sailing guidebook from Steve Sleight is considered essential reading among many beginner sailors, covering everything you need to know to begin your journey into learning how to sail.
 This text was written by British national champion Steve Sleight and even has a forward from Sir Ben Ainslie, an Olympic gold medalist.
 In this guide, you’re truly learning from some of the most accomplished sailors out there.

 This book is perfect for beginners, especially children, as it is a short yet effective little guidebook.
 It covers the most basic fundamentals and is a great first start for a novice.
 You’ll learn about proper boat maintenance and care, proper sailing terms, and some fundamental skills that will make you a sight to be seen on the water.